Far North Queensland: Extent

 Various government departments and agencies have different definitions for the region.
-The Queensland Government department of Trade and Investment Queensland defines the region as an area comprising the following 25 local government areas; Aurukun, Burke, Cairns, Carpentaria, Cassowary Coast, Cook, Croydon, Doomadgee, Douglas, Etheridge, Hope Vale, Kowanyama, Lockhart River, Mapoon, Mareeba, Mornington, Napranum, Northern Peninsula Area, Pormpuraaw, Tablelands, Torres Strait Islands (not autonomous), Torres Strait Islands (autonomous), Weipa, Wujal Wujal, Yarrabah.
+The Queensland Government department of Trade and Investment Queensland defines the region as an area comprising the following 25 local government areas; Aurukun, Burke, Cairns, Carpentaria, Cassowary Coast, Cook, Croydon, Doomadgee, Douglas, Etheridge, Hope Vale, Kowanyama, Lockhart River, Mapoon, Mareeba, Mornington, Napranum, Northern Peninsula Area, Pormpuraaw, Tablelands, Torres Strait Islands (not autonomous), Torres Strait Islands (autonomous), Weipa, Wujal Wujal, and Yarrabah.

 Settlements

 The main population and administrative centre of the region is the city of Cairns.
 Other key population centres include Cooktown, the Atherton Tableland, Weipa, Innisfail and the Torres Strait Islands.
 The region also consists of many Aboriginal and farming groups.

 The northeastern point of Highway 1 passes through the region in the city of Cairns and connects the southern-running Bruce Highway to the western-running Savannah Way.
 Highway 1 circumnavigates the continent at a length of approximately 14500 km and is the longest national highway in the world.
 Despite being Highway 1, not all sections of the Savannah Way are designated as a federally funded National Highway and certain sections remain unsealed.

+Despite being in a housing crisis, the region has a very high unoccupied house rate.
+In the 2021 Australian census in Douglas Shire the rate of empty homes was 18%.